soxaholix-pointer/place_tux/README.md

 ```
 ### Canvas Size?

 Ideally we would take up the entire 2000x1000 canvas for ourselves, but that would make other communities sad...
-And it's also impossible.
+And it's also impossible with a community of this size.
 We would create 3 progressively larger pixel arts (a 50x50, a 75x75 and a 100x100 version) for Tux and Distro/DE.
 We would draw the appropriate one in r/place, based on territory gained.

 ## Why should I use Linux?

 #### It respects your freedom and privacy.

-- You can see every line of code it uses, so you can be sure there is no backdoor or keylogger.
-(The NSA tried 3 times to get a backdoor into linux, but failed)
+- You can see every line of code it uses, so you can be sure there is no backdoor or keylogger (The NSA tried 3 times to get a backdoor into linux, but failed).

 #### It runs on older computers, saving them from the landfill.